rickosborne/skyline/README.md

 * [Stories](story) — Narrative adventure modules of varying size.
 * [Adapters](adapter) — Modules which explain how to adapt Skyline and the world of _Horizon_ to your preferred game system.

+There's also a [Notes](notes) section, which might be interesting to people who want to know more about the design process for Skyline.

 ## Copyright

 The creator and owner of this fan work is Rick Osborne.